Rayane-Nait-Saidi/Rayane-Nait-Saidi/README.md

 ### 🚀 About Me

 Hi!
 I'm a Software Engineering student at ESI Algiers passionate about web and mobile development.
-I enjoy building full-stack applications using React, ReactNative(for mobile apps) , TypeScript, Node.js, Express, and MongoDB.
+I enjoy building full-stack applications using React, ReactNative(for mobile apps) , TypeScript, Node.js, Express, and MongoDB, ensuring the security and maximum performance.
-Recently, I've been focusing on backend security concepts and Database Optimization concepts too in order to build powerfull apps , secure and fast

 ### 🛠️ Tech Stack